changjiliang/DQN-and-Double_Keras/README.md

 There are many programs written by tensorflow

-I wrote one myself with keras
+I wrote one using keras

 Keras is more understanding